sddevelopment-be/penguin-pragmatic-patterns/content/practices/safe_to_fail.md

 ## Problem Statement

-* When learning new skills, a large part of the process does not yield immediate or desirable results.
+* When learning new skills, a significant part of the process may not yield immediate or desired results.
-* We are hard-wired to avoid failure.
+* We are hardwired to avoid failure, which, while crucial for survival, hinders trying new things.
-  * This is a good thing, as it helps us survive.
-  * It also makes us avoid trying new things, as we are afraid of failing.

 ## Intent

-Create an environment where trying out new ideas, or practicing new skills becomes less scary.
-This should allow you to learn new things faster, and with less stress.
-You might even have some fun while doing it.
+Create an environment where experimenting with new ideas or practicing skills becomes less intimidating.
+This fosters faster and less stressful learning, potentially adding an element of enjoyment.

 ## Contextual forces

 {{<whatis text=`
 These describe factors at play that influence the outcome of the practice.
 They are not necessarily good or bad, but they are important to be aware of.
 Some contextual forces are enablers, giving the practice a higher chance of being useful.
 Others are deterrents, making the practice less useful in your given context.` >}}

 ### Enablers

+* Your learning goals are clear and motivating.
 * Your environment values gaining and sharing knowledge.
-* You are in a safe environment, where failure is not punished.
+* You are in a safe environment where failure is not punished.
-* Your learning goals are clear to you, and you are motivated to achieve them.
+* You can apply results from learning experiments to your work.
-* You are able to break down your learning goals into small, achievable, verifiable steps.
+* You can break down learning goals into small, achievable steps.
-* You are able to take the results from your learning experiments, and apply it to your work.

 ### Deterrents

-* You do not particularly care about learning new things.
+* Lack of interest in learning new things.
-* Your environment does not value learning, or is unwilling to invest in it.
+* Environment devalues learning or is unwilling to invest in it.
-* There is an expert present, who already knows how to do the thing you are trying to learn.[^1]
+* Presence of an expert in the subject you're trying to learn.[^1]
-* You are in an environment where optics are more important than results, and failure is punished.
+* Environment prioritizes optics over results, punishing failure.

 ## Solution

+* Reframe your goal to focus on gathering knowledge rather than "making something work."
+    - Form hypotheses and try to prove theories.
+    - Have multiple approaches to a problem to embrace the experimentation mindset.
+    - Inform stakeholders about your intent to experiment.
+* Set up small-scale experiments to test ideas.
+* Hold yourself accountable by investing effort based on learning goals.
+* Isolate experimentation from regular work to lower the stakes of your learning efforts.
+* **Pass on what you have learned:** Share your findings, even if the experiment doesn't meet expectations, to facilitate learning and prevent others from making the same mistakes.[^2]

 ## Examples

+### Trying a Novel Framework

+**Situation:** You have learned of a novel framework or technology that you would like to try out.
+You are not sure if it will be useful for your current project, but you are interested in learning more about it.

+* You set up a small project, and try to implement a small -- non-critical -- feature using the new technology.
+* You document your findings (both advantages and disadvantages), and share them with your team.
+* You park your small feature, discuss your recommendations with your team, and move on with your work.

+**Possible outcome:** You decide to not use the new technology for your current project, but you (and your colleagues) have learned something new.

 ## References